 Using co-transcriptome GWA, we identified 25 trans-eQTL hotspots dispersed across the B. cinerea genome that modulate either the host or pathogen transcriptomes.
 This contrasts with previous cross-species eQTL studies, which identified one or only a few cross-species eQTL hotspots (Wu et al. 2015; Guo et al. 2017).
 Further, most of the genetic variation detected in our study is distant from the affected transcripts, i.e. located in trans.
-These trans-eQTL hotspots are linked to the expression variation for five major B. cinerea trans-co-expression networks with genes dispersed across the genome (Zhang et al. 2019) .
+These trans-eQTL hotspots influence expression variation for five major B. cinerea modules containing genes dispersed across the genome (Zhang et al. 2019) .
 In particular, the eQTL hotspots influenced the expression of many genes from the previously identified B. cinerea trans-co-expression networks (vesicle/virulence, translation/growth, exocytosis regulation, peptidase).
-Interestingly, the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with outlier levels of genetic variation.
+Interestingly, the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with significantly elevated genetic variation.
 Further, the genetic targets of these eQTL are dispersed across the plant and pathogen genomes (Zhang et al. 2019) .
-As such, B. cinerea does not fit the models of what might be expected in filamentous fungi that have multiple-speed genomes due to varying selective pressures across the genome.
-In these specialist fungi with closer co-evolution with their host species, diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong et al. 2015).
-These regions show enhanced rates of mutation and polymorphism while the rest of the genome shows slower evolutionary rates.
-If this pattern defined variation in the current system, it would predict clustering of the great majority of eGWA hits to a few locations, rather than distribution of eQTL across the genome as we found.
-This is consistent with previous findings of high diversity in B. cinerea genome-wide, and virulence mapping to large swaths of the pathogen genome including 16 of 18 chromosomes (Atwell et al. 2018b; Caseys et al. 2018).
-It will require conducting a similar analysis in the multi-speed genome filamentous fungi to test whether eQTL in a pathogen with a multi-speed genome truly cluster within the highly polymorphic regions.
-These findings together provide evidence for polygenic trans-regulation of gene expression in B. cinerea interactions that then coalesces around specific transcriptional modules to influence virulence.
+As such, B. cinerea does not fit the model of what might be expected in filamentous fungi showing multiple-speed genome evolution due to varying selective pressures influencing the genome.
+In such specialist fungi with closer co-evolution to their host species than Botrytis, diverse fungal virulence effectors can be enriched in regions of the genome containing enhanced rates of mutation and polymorphism while the rest of the genome shows slower evolutionary rates (Dong et al. 2015).
+If this scenario were true for Botrytis genome, it would predict clustering of the great majority of GWA hits to a few locations, rather than distribution of eQTL across the genome as was found.
+This is consistent with previous findings of high genome-wide diversity in B. cinerea, and virulence and host specificity mapping to large swaths of the pathogen genome including 16 of 18 chromosomes (Atwell et al. 2018b; Caseys et al. 2018).
+Similar eQTL analyses in the multi-speed genome filamentous fungi are required to test whether eQTL in pathogens with a multi-speed genome truly cluster within the highly polymorphic regions.
+Together, these findings provide evidence for polygenic trans-regulation of gene expression in B. cinerea interactions that then coalesces around specific transcriptional modules to influence virulence.

 Polygenic modules and pleiotropy in cross-species eQTL